GamesOfSummer/GamesOfSummer/README.md

 ### Howdy Howdy! 👋👋👋

-I'm a Senior Software Developer with over a decade of expierence.
+I'm a Senior Software Consultant with over a decade of expierence.
 I love teaching, mentoring, and empowering others.

 Looking for a power-hitter to lead your team or needing a project to be finished?
 Drop me an email, let's talk! 🤓